physicsturtle/physicsturtle_old/_calculus-I/index.md

 ---
 layout: course
-title: Calculus I
+title: Calculus I - In Progress
 permalink: /calculus-I/
 banner: calculus-I.svg
 ---

 Welcome to Calculus I, single variable differential calculus!
 This is generally a student's first exposure to post-secondary mathematics, and success in this course is crucial to further studies in mathematics or science.
+Calculus is the language of physics and engineering, but is also a beautiful subject to study on its own.

-<a class="page-link" href="/calculus-III/introduction">Introduction - What is Multivariable Calculus? </a>
+<a class="page-link" href="/calculus-I/introduction"> Introduction - What is Calculus? </a>

 The prerequisites are as follows
 1. A strong background in high school mathematics, including trigonometry, solving algebraic equations, working with exponentials and logarithms, and graphing.